-Since writing Bypassing Bypass and the articles here in our cardiovascular section, I’ve collected a lot of information on hypertension (high blood pressure) that needs to be passed on.
+Since writing Bypassing Bypass (currently being rewritten) and the articles pertaining to cardiovascular wellness, we’ve collected a lot of information on hypertension (high blood pressure) that needs to be passed on.

 Lancet Oncology published in 2010 that angiotensin-receptor blockers (ARBs) raise the risk of cancer.
 There was an overall 11% increase and as much as 25% increase in lung cancers.